sean-ensombl/face-antispoof-onnx/README.md

 A lightweight face anti-spoofing model that distinguishes real faces from spoofing attempts (printed photos, screen displays, etc.).
 Used in [**SURI**](https://github.com/johnraivenolazo/suri), an AI attendance system.

-This repo contains the training pipeline, pretrained weights, and ONNX export.
+This repo contains the training pipeline, pre-trained weights, and ONNX export.
 Standalone repository for training and optimization.

 ---